psidex/3DES/README.md

 ### Buttons:

- - A - Change to selected directory (opening files not supported)
+ - A - Change to selected directory / Open file context menu
- - B - go "up" a directory
+ - B - go "up" a directory / go back
  - X - CD to `/`
  - L - Create a new directory (brings a keyboard up to type the name)
  - R - Delete file/directory